calebclayreagor/calebclayreagor.github.io/_articles/density-clustering-pt1.md

 </div>

 where $E/\alpha$ is packing efficiency (unitless), $M$ is the total number of taxi trips, and $M_v$ is the total number of van trips, which depends on the number of passengers in cluster $k$ and the total van capacity.
-Here I assumed van seating capacity of six passengers, which is also the minimum cluster size that I used for `Iteration 0` of my density-based clustering approach.
+Here I assumed a van seating capacity of six passengers, which is also the minimum cluster size that I used for `Iteration 0` of my density-based clustering approach.

 These are the key advantages/disadvantages of using $E/\alpha$ to measure ridesharing efficiency: